0xb0rn3/wallpimp/README.md

 sudo zypper install python3-tk    # openSUSE
 ```

-Then re-run `setup.py` — the GUI option will appear automatically.
+Then re-run `setup` — the GUI option will appear automatically.

 ### Slideshow not working (Linux)